AbeighD1/AbeighD1/README.md

 - 👋 Hi, I’m @AbeighD1
 - 👀 I’m interested in ...
-AI research.
+AI research and using AR in the workplace.
 - 🌱 I’m currently learning ... as much as I can about Codex and GPT-3.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...